 Every small business acquisition requires that the buyer pays 10% of the transaction cost.
 This contribution is called an equity injection.
 It must come from the buyer’s resources and cannot be financed through another lender, the seller, or an investor.
 Lenders won’t finance a transaction if the buyer is unwilling to use their savings.

 c) Is the company valuation reasonable?

 Lenders don’t engage in transactions whose valuations are higher than market prices.
-They are considered too risky.
+Such transactions are considered too risky.
 Lenders use valuation experts with industry experience to determine the proper price range.
-However, buyers can use the following valuation rules of thumb for plumbing company acquisitions:
+However, buyers can use the following valuation “rules of thumb” for plumbing company acquisitions:

 - EBITDA is Earnings Before Interest, Taxes, Depreciation, and Amortization

 - EBIT is Earnings Before Interest and Taxes

 d) Does the buyer have the right background?